-The structure is located in the ABFE 0.2% Annual Chance Flood Zone, but mitigation/minimization measures not required as the project activities are not substantial improvement, and the building footprint is not being increased.
+The structure is partly located in the ABFE Zone AE (100 yr floodplain), but mitigation/minimization measures not required as the project activities are not substantial improvement, and the building footprint is not being increased.
+The 5-step process is required.
+Should new ground disturbance occur the Karst zone must be evaluated and when necessary DNER must be consulted prior to construction activities.